What is tooth decay?

 Tooth decay is also called dental caries.

-Signs of tooth decay
+Signs of tooth decay in babies, children and teenagers

 Early tooth decay can be hard to spot.
 The first sign of tooth decay is when teeth develop a dull, white band along the gum line (the area at the base of the teeth, near the gums).
-You might also see brown spots on the teeth, and the gums might be red and swollen.
+You might also see brown spots on the teeth, and the gums might be red or purple and swollen.

 With more advanced tooth decay, you might notice blackened holes in the teeth or broken teeth.
 If the decay has led to an infection, you might notice lumps or pimples on the gums or swelling around the gums and face.